-Figure 5.16 Displacement Analysis for Hull
+Figure 4.
+Displacement Analysis for Hull

-At a competition depth of 16 feet, the pressure induced on the tube will be approximately 6.94 psi (pounds per square inch) as displayed in Fig. 3.
+At a competition depth of 16 feet, the pressure induced on the tube would be estimated to be 6.94 psi (pounds per square inch) as displayed in Fig. 4.
 Compared to the acrylic yield strength of 7092 psi, hull failure due increasing water pressure was determined to be ineffective.
-A deflection analysis was also conducted, resulting in a theoretical displacement of no more than .001 inches, which was determined to be insignificant in affecting the inner electronics as well as the surrounding external rods.
+A deflection analysis was also conducted, resulting in a theoretical displacement of no more than .001 inches, which was determined to be insignificant in affecting the inner electronics as well as any detriment to the seals from the endcaps.